Dartmouth, Massachusetts: Local government

-Dartmouth is governed by a representative town meeting form of government, led by the Select Board.
+Since 1928, Dartmouth has been governed by a representative town meeting, its legislative body, and Select Board, its executive body.
+Prior to 1928, the town was governed by an open town meeting.
 The Town Hall is located in the former Poole School, which also served as Dartmouth High School for several years.
 The town is patrolled by a central police department, located near Smith Mills on the site of the former Job S. Gidley School.
 There are five fire stations in the town divided among three fire districts, all of which are paid-call departments.
-There are two post offices (North Dartmouth, under the 02747 zip code, and South Dartmouth, under the 02748 zip code).
+There are two post offices (North Dartmouth, under the 02747 ZIP Code, and South Dartmouth, under the 02748 ZIP Code).

 County government

 The Bristol County Sheriff's Office maintains its administrative headquarters and operates several jail facilities in the Dartmouth Complex in North Dartmouth in Dartmouth.
 Jail facilities in the Dartmouth Complex include the Bristol County House Of Correction and Jail, the Bristol County Sheriff's Office Women's Center, and the C. Carlos Carreiro Immigration Detention Center.